BEV-ODOM2: Enhanced BEV-based Monocular Visual Odometry with PV-BEV Fusion and Dense Flow Supervision for Ground Robots: Experiments

 For experiments on the ZJH-VO dataset, to reduce the generalization impact of pretrained models from learning-based methods in new scenes, we compare multiple optical flow foundation models and select the best-performing Unimatch-Flow to generate optical flow ground truth.
 We fine-tune TartanVO based on its pretrained model, achieving significant improvement over pose-only supervised DeepVO, but still show a gap compared to our proposed method.
 ORB-SLAM3 experiences feature tracking loss in all scenarios, so we only show metrics for successful portions after cropping and alignment.

-As shown in Table~\ref{table:ZJH-VO_results}, the advantages of BEV-ODOM2 are further validated on the ZJH-VO multi-scale dataset, built for real-world intelligent transportation applications.
+As shown in Table~\ref{table:ZJH-VO_results}, the advantages of BEV-ODOM2 are further validated on the ZJH-VO multi-scale dataset, which spans both outdoor and indoor environments with diverse spatial scales.
 It achieves the best performance on the average metrics, which represent generalization capability across multiple scenes.
 Compared to BEV-ODOM using only sparse pose supervision, dense BEV optical flow supervision provides richer supervisory signals, enabling the network to learn clearer mappings of objects at different distances in BEV representation during training.
 This enhanced feature representation not only improves pose estimation accuracy but also maintains exceptional scale consistency.
 Despite the challenging multi-scale environment that tests BEV grid representation limits, BEV-ODOM2 achieves superior ATE under SE(3) alignment compared to most methods using ground truth scale correction, confirming the robustness of our approach across diverse operational conditions.